twitter facebook

 What do we get up to in autumn?

 Autumn is a very special time at school.
-For some of us it is the beginning of our school journey and there is so much to learn!
+It is the beginning of our school journey and there is so much to learn!
 As well as autumn walks and investigations of the environment and our locality, we are learning about respect for each other and the wider world, respect for diversity as we meet children and families from all faiths and cultures and we are developing our ideas about hopefulness for ourselves and others.

 Much of our learning during this first term happens through structured and unstructured play.